 The cultural tour guides are quite proficient.
-The trekking guide (Sirdar) and his assistants speak reasonable amount of English, good enough to explain you about the places, local culture or any sight that catches your eyes.
+The trekking guide (Sirdar) and his assistants speak a reasonable amount of English, good enough to explain to you about the places, local culture or any sight that catches your eyes.

 Q4.
 How big are the groups?

-We try to bring together a small group of like minded people to give them a memorable and insightful travel experience, coupled with an invaluable opportunity to interact with each other in a fun-filled environment.
+We try to bring together a small group of like-minded people to give them a memorable and insightful travel experience, coupled with an invaluable opportunity to interact with each other in a fun-filled environment.
 Our travel group generally comprises of maximum 12 members.

 We need a minimum of 2 participants to run our fixed departure dates.
 For private trips, no minimum and maximum apply.

 Yes, we do.
 If you would like to travel independently, or with your friends, families & colleagues you are invited to choose any of the trips at your convenient timeframe for any number of people (minimum 1 & maximum 100 at a time).
 Cost for the private trip is fixed on the basis of group size, trek area, duration, and trek style, and is negotiable.
 We also arrange TREKS FOR SINGLE WOMAN.
 If none of our fixed group departure dates work for you and you do not have anyone to accompany you, you can still be able to make your preferred trip with us.
 There is absolutely nothing to worry about making it a solo trip.
 We assign local guide, porters etc who you can trust your life with.